Opacus

 model = models.resnet18(num_classes=10)

 Now, let’s check if the model is compatible with Opacus.
-Opacus does not support all type of Pytorch layers.
+Opacus does not support all types of Pytorch layers.
 To check if your model is compatible with the privacy engine, we have provided a util class to validate your model.

 In [6]:

-from opacus.dp_model_inspector import DPModelInspector
+from opacus.validators import ModuleValidator

 Let us modify the model to work with Opacus.
 From the output above, you can see that the BatchNorm layers are not supported because they compute the mean and variance across the batch, creating a dependency between samples in a batch, a privacy violation.
-One way to modify our model is to replace all the BatchNorm layers with GroupNorm using the convert_batchnorm_modules util function.

 In [7]:

-model = module_modification.convert_batchnorm_modules(model)
+model = ModuleValidator.fix(model)

 For maximal speed, we can check if CUDA is available and supported by the PyTorch installation.
 If GPU is available, set the device variable to your CUDA-compatible device.
 We can then transfer the neural network onto that device.